-8. The purpose of Rule 7.19A(1) is to protect minority shareholders' interests when the potential dilution effect of a proposed rights issue (individually or together with any similar fund raising exercise(s) made in the previous 12 months) is material.
-In seeking the shareholders' approval, the issuer must provide sufficient information to enable shareholders to make an informed assessment of the rights issue, which normally include the number of rights shares and the issue price, and the principal terms of the underwriting agreement.

-- 9. In this case, when considering whether to accept a prior mandate in lieu of a shareholders' approval on the terms of the rights issue, the Exchange noted that the rights issue was made with a specific purpose, i.e. to finance the acquisition and the target's business.
+- 7. The purpose of Rule 7.19(6) is to protect minority shareholders' interests when the potential dilution effect of a proposed rights issue (individually or together with any similar fund raising exercise(s) made in the previous 12 months) is material.
+In seeking the shareholders' approval, the issuer must provide sufficient information to enable shareholders to make an informed assessment of the rights issue, which normally include the number of rights shares and the issue price, and the principal terms of the underwriting agreement. - 8.
+In this case, when considering whether to accept a prior mandate in lieu of a shareholders' approval on the terms of the rights issue, the Exchange noted that the rights issue was made with a specific purpose, i.e. to finance the acquisition and the target's business.
 Company A had taken reasonable steps to provide sufficient information about the rights issue to the independent shareholders to decide how to vote, including the purpose of the rights issue, its maximum dilution effect on shareholding, the amount to be raised, and details of the intended use of proceeds.
-The circular would also contain an independent shareholders on how to vote. - 10.
+The circular would also contain an independent financial adviser's opinion on the proposed right issue and its recommendation to the independent shareholders on how to vote. - 9.
 However, the Exchange considered the proposed mandate period of 12 months was too long and unjustified.
 If the rights issue did not materialize within a reasonable period, independent shareholders should be given the opportunity to reconsider the proposal taking into account the company's circumstances and the market conditions at that time.